 In most cases, an alternative solution to Javascript is available.
 See Scripts for more information and examples.

-File types including PHP, INC, HTM, HTML, DHTML, SHTML, PL and CGI may not be stored in the TYPO3 file manager.
+File types including PHP, INC, HTM, HTML, DHTML, SHTML, PL and CGI may not be stored in the CMS file manager.
 Use of such files conflicts with the paradigm where Web developers maintain programming code to ensure security and uniformity in look and feel of pages.
-If you have need to use such files because a particular functionality is not already provided by TYPO3, CMS may not be the appropriate host location for your application.
+If you have need to use such files because a particular functionality is not already provided by CMS, it might not be the appropriate host location for your application.

 Just as you have a proper name and like it to be spelled correctly, TYPO3 has a proper name and proper spelling.
-I (Jill) have seen some creative spellings, including Type 03 and typo 3.
+Some creative spellings have been spotted, including Type 03 and typo 3.

 The correct spelling of TYPO3 is TYPO3.
 A generally accepted abbreviation is T3.